I love this farmhouse front door wreath and can not wait to use it for my front door! It’s super cute and one of my favorites so far.

 Trim the tails of the ribbons straight or on a diagonal.
 To add longer tails to your bow, cut 2 (4”) and 2 (6”) lengths of buffalo check ribbon.

 Trim the ends of the tails and hot glue to your wreath form, tucked underneath the bows.

-Step 9: Hot glue 6 small white roses, 3 on each side, to the turquoise painted banner.
+Lastly, Step 9 puts it all together: Hot glue 6 small white roses, 3 on each side, to the turquoise painted banner.